FAFSA/CADAA Graduation Requirement

 The Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) determines a student’s eligibility for financial aid to assist with a student’s attendance at a college or career school.
 California Education Code (CEC) § 51225.7 requires a local educational agency to confirm each 12th-grade student’s completion and submission of a FAFSA or CADAA unless the student is determined to be exempt or an opt-out form is completed.

-For guidance on whether you should complete the FAFSA or CADAA learn more here.
+For guidance on whether you should complete the FAFSA or CADAA learn more on the Immigrants Rising website.

 Access to free money for college